 In addition, the Arizona Attorney General’s Office will sometimes bring civil Consumer Fraud actions based on these schemes under A.R.S. §44-1522.
 However, the definition of mortgage fraud is very broad, and includes any a material misstatement, misrepresentation, or omission relied upon by an underwriter or lender to fund, purchase, or insure a loan.
 Because the definition is so broad and can potentially include a large number of innocent parties, it is important for all parties involved to hire a skilled Arizona Mortgage Fraud defense attorney to challenge the government’s charges.
 The following is a list of common mortgage fraud schemes in which prosecutors typically file criminal charges.

 Need to speak with a Criminal Attorney who is experienced with Mortgage Fraud cases?
-Contact The Law Offices of David Michael Cantor if you have been charged with Mortgage Fraud.
+Contact DM Cantor if you have been charged with Mortgage Fraud.
 Call 24/7 602-307-0808 for a Free Consultation.

 The Cash Back / Kickback Scheme